 Symptoms of a Bad Fuel Pump

-The fuel pump is one of the most critical components of a car.
-If the fuel pump is bad, the engine won’t start or may start but run rough.
-Let’s look at common symptoms of a bad fuel pump and how to find out if you have a bad fuel pump.
+The fuel pump is one of the most important components of a car.
+If the fuel pump is faulty or broken, the engine won’t start or may start but run rough.
+Let’s look at common symptoms of a bad fuel pump and how to determine if you have a bad one.

 Symptoms